See the best of beautiful Transylvania, Romania in one week

 Many places are shut on Monday or have modified hours.
 If your visit is planned over a long weekend, just be careful how exactly you plan out your days.
 (Click the links under each attraction to confirm timings, most variable by season).

 Accommodation in Romania

 You can really pick your budget when it comes to accommodation.
-5 star luxury is far cheaper than many other European countries, but equally hostel and 2/3 star accommodation is cheaper too and you’ll get what you pay for.
-Expect some accommodation to look a little dated but far from the communist-era feel, I may have feared!
+5-star luxury is far cheaper than many other European countries, but equally, hostel and 2/3 star accommodation is cheaper too, and you’ll get what you pay for.
+Expect some accommodation to look a little dated, but far from the communist-era feel, I may have feared!

 Public Holidays in Romania

-The majority religion is Orthodox Christian, so big public holidays around Christmas and Easter are celebrated 2 weeks later than Western Europe.
+The majority religion is Orthodox Christian, so big public holidays around Christmas and Easter are celebrated 2 weeks later than in Western Europe.

 Is there a best time to visit Transylvania?

 Like much of Europe, you can have a starkly contrasting trip in different seasons.
 I can see why the winter months might be seen as a bit cold and bleak, but equally some of the mountainous villages are at there best during the snowy season.
 Spring felt perfect for the greenery and flowers before the crowds and often sweltering mid-summer temperatures.
 Autumn brings with it amazing colours and much cooler temperatures.